knowledgedefinednetworking/network-modeling-GNN/README.md

 # network-modeling-GNN

-This repository includes a collection of Graph Neural Network models applied to computer network modeling.
+This repository includes a collection of Graph Neural Network (GNN) models applied to computer network modeling.

-## Towards more realistic network models based on Graph Neural Networks
+**1. Towards more realistic network models based on Graph Neural Networks**

 This work extends RouteNet to include support for modeling end-to-end performance in networks with forwarding nodes of variable qeue size.